cfss-old/win17_hw01/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Online guides and instructions are extremely helpful for step-by-step learning.
 To have sentences on separate paragraphs, it is not enough to only hit __ENTER__ once but twice, leaving an empty line inbetween two sentences.

 Also, I found it is hard to do good indention in markdown.
 The current approach I took is to combine &+n+b+s+p+;, which translates into space.
-Simply tabbing the first sentence of a paragraph won't do the trick because it changes nothing (I used tab before this paragraph).

-    Simply typing spaces would look like this.
+    Tabbing or simply typing spaces before the first sentence of a paragraph would look like this.

 I would love to know more about efficient indention.